February 21, 2016/ Amy Wood

 Whether you’re out to set world records, course records or personal records, the V20 will thrill you.
 “It took me 30 seconds to learn to ride and 30 minutes to do 35 km/h and go uphill in a straight line and it’s a sheer beauty,” Manfred Bader, a new V20 rider in Vienna shared (here’s video proof of his first uphill climb).
 By the way, he’s also shared a few of the KOMs he’s already grabbed.

-We’d love to welcome you to the Cruzbike V20 tribe, too.
+We’d love to welcome you to the Cruzbike V20 crew, too.
 Contact our team today to learn more about sizing options and availability.

 If we’ve just whet your appetite for V20 stories, explore some of the latest V20 stuff below, or just give us a call or send us an email.